blade-ui-kit/art/README.md

 All rights reserved, but with the following extra conditions:

 - It is **OK** to use the Blade UI Kit logo in the following cases:
-    - In marketing materials for technical events, e.g. meetups, hackathons, conferences and workshops that are related to Laravel.
+    - In marketing materials for technical events, e.g. meetups, hackathons, conferences and workshops that are related to Blade UI Kit.
-    - In open source projects related to Laravel.
+    - In open source projects related to Blade UI Kit.
     - In technical articles/videos/books/papers for educational purposes.
     - To illustrate a commercial product.

 - It is **NOT OK** to use the Blade UI Kit logo in the following cases without prior written consent from the copyright owners:
     - Using the Blade UI Kit logo in a commercial product for purposes other than illustrating its integration.
     - Sell physical products that uses the Blade UI Kit logo or its variants, e.g. t-shirts.
+    - Copy the logo and adapt it into your own version.
+    - Anything else that isn't included in this list.

 By any means the owner reserves the right of final explanation for any use case not explicitly stated above.